 When cancer spreads to another part of the body, it is called metastasis.
 Cancer cells break away from where they began (the primary tumor) and travel through the lymph system or blood.

 The metastatic tumor is the same type of cancer as the primary tumor.
 For example, if testicular cancer spreads to the lung, the cancer cells in the lung are actually testicular cancer cells.
 The disease is metastatic testicular cancer, not lung cancer.

 An inguinal orchiectomy is done in order to know the stage of the disease.

 The following stages are used for testicular cancer:

 In stage 0, abnormal cells are found in the tiny tubules where the sperm cells begin to develop.
 These abnormal cells may become cancer and spread into nearby normal tissue.
 All tumor marker levels are normal.
-Stage 0 is also called testicular intraepithelial neoplasia and testicular intratubular germ cell neoplasia.
+Stage 0 is also called germ cell neoplasia in situ.

 In stage I, cancer has formed.
-Stage I is divided into stage IA, stage IB, and stage IS and is determined after an inguinal orchiectomy is done.
+Stage I is divided into stages IA, IB, and IS.

-Stage II is divided into stage IIA, stage IIB, and stage IIC and is determined after an inguinal orchiectomy is done.
+Stage II is divided into stages IIA, IIB, and IIC.

-Stage III is divided into stage IIIA, stage IIIB, and stage IIIC and is determined after an inguinal orchiectomy is done.
+Stage III is divided into stages IIIA, IIIB, and IIIC.

 Recurrent testicular cancer is cancer that has recurred (come back) after it has been treated.
 The cancer may come back many years after the initial cancer, in the other testicle or in other parts of the body.